ubc-library-rc/intro-git/content/04_github.md

 Github is a great resource for programmers and enthusiasts.
 Many open-source projects are hosted on Github.
 Among them, you can find [Linux](https://github.com/torvalds/linux), [Tensorflow](https://github.com/tensorflow/tensorflow), and [Windows Terminal](https://github.com/microsoft/terminal).
 You can even find riginal code for [Windows Calculator app](https://github.com/microsoft/calculator) on Github.

+### Git and Open source community

+Github hosts millions of open-source projects.
+With open-source projects, people on different skill levels can work to make technologies more accessible or build meaningful resources for communities.
+Learning how an open-source software is built and maintained can be a great programming class as well.

+If you would like to participate in open-source projects on Github, October is the perfect month.
+[Hacktoberfest](https://hacktoberfest.com/) is a month-long celebration of open-source software by DigitalOcean that encourages participation in giving back to the open-source community.
+Developers get involved by completing pull requests, participating in events, and donating to open source projects.

 Github also has many great features that support project development and management.
 Here, you can find a list of those features and some notes on collaborating with other teams members on Github.

 * **Github issues** let you track your work on Github.
 When you mention an issue in another issue or pull-request, the issue's timeline tracks the related work.
 You can link issues to pull requests.